kuzzleio/documentation/src/sdk-reference/cpp/1/server/get-stats/index.md

 | `queuable` | boolean | Make this request queuable or not | `true`  |

 ## Return
-Returns statistics snapshots within a provided timestamp range as `std::string`.
+Returns a JSON string representing the statistics for the given period of time.

 ## Usage